mertgldal/Flask-Blog-App/README.md

-Certainly!
-Here's the updated and more detailed `README.md` for your GitHub repository:

----

 # Flask Blog Project

 This project is a dynamic web application built using Flask, a lightweight Python web framework.
 It features user authentication, CRUD (Create, Read, Update, Delete) operations for blog posts, a commenting system, and a contact form for user inquiries via email.